tokenika/tokenika.github.io/about/about.md

 We provide consultancy services for companies who consider building or migrating large-scale businesses to EOS.
 To-date cooperation includes work with [Parsec Frontiers](http://parsecfrontiers.com/), [Builder Commerce](http://buildercommerce.com/), [Send Gold](http://sendgold.com/), [Trans EU](https://www.trans.eu/en/).

-#### Building dapps on EOS
+#### Building dApps on EOS

 We’ve set out to create our own dApps on EOS.
 We’re building [Sygnet](http://sygnet.eu/), a cryptographic identity verification tool taking advantage of the opportunities opened up by [the European PSD2 legislation](https://www.evry.com/en/news/articles/psd2-the-directive-that-will-change-banking-as-we-know-it/), and [Joint](https://mail.google.com/mail/u/0/?api_endpoint=), an ontology-based social network.

 #### Advising public institutions

-As we believe in a smooth transition from traditional economy to decentralized one, we advise the Polish Ministry of Digitization on blockchain-related matters, and have early insight into Poland’s and EU’s blockchain regulatory landscape.
+As we believe in a smooth transition from traditional economy to decentralized one, we advise the Polish Ministry of Digitization on [blockchain-related matters](http://bitcoin.pl/wiadomosci/prawo-i-polityka/1636-powstala-grupa-robocza-ds-blockchain-i-kryptowalut-przy-knf), and have early insight into Poland’s and EU’s blockchain regulatory landscape.

 ## Financing and transparency